sydneymacadmins/code-of-conduct/README.md

 This code of conduct is subject to change at any time and may be updated as necessary.
 The event organizers reserve the right to ask anyone who violates this code of conduct to leave and be asked not to return to future events.

 By participating in this event, you agree to follow this code of conduct and support our efforts to create a safe and inclusive environment for everyone.

+###### Complaints;

+Any complaints should be directed to any of the event organizers.
+All complaints will remain confidential and will be taken seriously.